 It is recommended that extra duty pay be reported as extended year.
 However, a change is allowable if the request does not constitute a change in job duties.
-Refer to Position Management procedures.

 10. How do we move an employee to an existing PC number?